 “A short distance below the Gate of the Notch, and about 1/2 m. from the hotel, guide-boards are raised by the roadside, telling where to look on the adjacent cliffs to see the profiles of the Old Maid of the Mountain, the Infant, the Young Man, the Sentinel, the African Face, and the Grand-mother.
 The labor of hunting out these profiles, whether successful or otherwise, is doubtless a prolonged and valuable discipline of imagination.
 The Old Maid and the Infant are seen from nearly the same point, the former being on a spur of Mt.
 Webster [Mt.
 Lafayette], and the latter on the side of Pulpit Rock.”[The White Mountains: a handbook for travelers, by M.F.
 Sweetser 1876]

-Here is a Video of a different profile.
-Can anyone identify which it is of the ones mentioned earlier?
+Here is a Video of The Old Woman.
 Mile Marker 109, at Profile Lake

 *Additional Reading about the Old Woman of the Notch*

 1Happy Hiker: A Trek to South End of Eagle Cliff Ridge (great photos of the Old Woman from the south and the north)